 We do not use any information collected through our website for marketing purposes and we never pass on any information submitted via the website to a third party.

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
-A small fee will be payable.
+You may request details of personal information which we hold about you under the GDPR 2018.
 If you would like a copy of the information held on you please write to:

 The Practice Manager, Park Road Practice, Rosyth Health Centre, Fife, KY11 2SE.